This page explains how to view information about your Cloud Build

 - You can define a maximum of 64 tags per build

-- Tags can contain letters, numbers, and underscores
+- Tags can contain letters, numbers, and underscores in any position of your string.

 To add tags in your build: